iffiX/machin/README.md

 [![Read the Docs](https://img.shields.io/readthedocs/machin)](https://machin.readthedocs.io/en/latest/)

+WARNING: currently Machin is in its early development stage, tests, code coverage, doc, examples are not complete.

 **Machin** is a reinforcement library purely based on pytorch.
 It is designed to be **readable**, **reusable** and **extendable**.